milos85vasic/Mail-Server-Factory/README.md

 Mail Server Factory works on the following target installation operating systems:

-- Centos 7 and above
+- Centos 6, 7 and 8
-- Ubuntu Desktop 18 and above
+- Ubuntu Desktop 18 and 20

 # Specifications